learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 ### Paste some CSS

-We also need to paste some CSS to make it a look a bit sexier
+We also need to paste some CSS to make it a look a bit sexier.

 {% codeblock css/main.css lang:css %}
 body {